Skip to content

 WordPress REST API

-The WordPress REST API provides an interface for applications to interact with your WordPress site by sending and receiving data as JSON (JavaScript Object Notation) objects.
+The WordPress REST API provides an interface for applications to interact with a WordPress site by sending and receiving data as JSON (JavaScript Object Notation) objects.

-To learn more about working with the WordPress REST API, refer to the REST API Handbook.
+To learn more about working with the WordPress REST API, refer to the WordPress.org REST API Handbook.

 Requirements

-• It is strongly recommend not to change the rest_url_prefix from wp-json (i.e. do not move the WordPress REST API endpoints from http://example.com/wp-json/).
-Doing so can add unnecessary complexity cause compatibility issues with various VIP services which utilize the REST API on each VIP site.
+• Avoid changing the rest_url_prefix fromwp-json (i.e. do not move the WordPress REST API endpoints from http://example.com/wp-json/).
+Doing so can add unnecessary complexity and cause compatibility issues with various VIP services that utilize the REST API.

 Front-end API requests

-Front-end API requests are requests to a WordPress REST API that are used to generate the front end of a site in some application (e.g., requests made by a Node.js application which is generating the front end, or requests made by a mobile application).
+Front-end API requests are requests to a WordPress REST API that are used to generate the front end of a site in some applications.
+Examples include requests made by a mobile application or requests made by a Node.js application that generates a site’s front end.

 Guidelines and requirements for front-end API requests:

-• The front-end application should handle unexpected responses to front-end API requests robustly and gracefully; when the front end application receives an unexpected result (e.g. because network conditions prevent the request reaching the API or because of a bug in the API code) it should accommodate this eventuality (e.g. serve up stale content from an object cache within the front end application, show an appropriate error page, back off in request frequency to the API endpoint, etc.).
+• The front-end application should handle unexpected responses to front-end API requests robustly and gracefully.
+For example, network conditions preventing the request from reaching the API or bugs in the API code could cause unexpected results.
+Front-end applications could accommodate this eventuality by serving stale content from an object cache within the front-end application, showing an appropriate error page, or backing off in request frequency to the API endpoint.

-• Only authenticated front-end users should generate authenticated front-end API requests.
-Authenticating any proportion of front-end API requests can easily cause issues with site stability and uptime.
-Authenticated requests bypass the page cache.
+• Authenticated requests bypass the page cache.
+Only authenticated front-end users should generate authenticated front-end API requests.
+Authenticating any proportion of front-end API requests can cause site stability and uptime issues.

-• WordPress REST API responses should be fast and performant; your API stability will be strongly correlated to how swiftly your API endpoints can respond to requests (especially for any authenticated requests which will not benefit from Varnish caching).
-Fast API responses can be achieved using traditional WordPress performance optimization techniques, such as using object caching to reduce repetitive expensive operations, avoiding external HTTP requests, etc.
+• WordPress REST API responses should be fast and performant.
+API stability will be strongly correlated to how swiftly API endpoints can respond to requests, especially for authenticated requests, which will not benefit from page caching.
+Use traditional WordPress performance optimization techniques to achieve fast API responses, such as using object caching to reduce repetitive expensive operations, and avoiding external HTTP requests.

 Caching